AfroditiMariaZaki/FunnelMetadynamicsAnalysis/README.md

 # Funnel Metadynamics Analysis
 A jupyter notebook (`FunnelMetadynamics.ipynb`) written for the analysis of Funnel Metadynamics simulation trajectories.
-Two bash scripts that utilise the plumed `sum_hills` function to compute:
+Two bash scripts that utilise the PLUMED `sum_hills` function to compute:
 <br>
 1. The 1D and 2D ligand binding free energy: `free_energy.sh`